makigas/makigas.es/README.md

 `docker-compose down`.
 First command will stop the containers but won't delete them.
 Second command will also delete the containers.

+**It's slow**.
+First request may be slow if Webpacker needs compiling the application.
+This has to do more with Webpacker than Docker, but the fact that restarting Docker containers may make compiled assets to be lost, makes this thing happen more.

+**A server is already running.
+Check /makigas/tmp/pids/server.pid.**
+This bug happens some times when a Docker container is not gracefully stopped or the container is not clean up anyway.
+I still don't know a more proper way to deal with this other than opening a second shell and running `docker-compose exec web rm /makigas/tmp/pids/server.pid` to delete the old PID file.

 ## Testing commands

 * Change directory to `spec` to use `spec/docker-compose.yml`.
 This compose